Parliamentary.ai

 Overview

-This bill amends the Children Act 1989 to establish a presumption that children should have contact with both parents after separation or divorce, unless exceptional circumstances demonstrate this is not in the child's best interest.
-It makes it an offense for relevant bodies or individuals to disregard this presumption.
+This bill aims to amend the Children Act 1989 to establish a presumption that children should have contact with both parents after separation, unless exceptional circumstances prove this is not in their best interests.
+The bill creates an offence for those who fail to uphold this presumption.

 Description

-The bill inserts a new clause (1A) into Section 1 of the Children Act 1989.
-This clause mandates that courts must presume a child's welfare is best served by maintaining reasonable access to both parents.
-This presumption applies unless exceptional circumstances prove otherwise.
+The Children (Access to Parents) Bill modifies the Children Act 1989.
+It introduces a new section stating that courts must presume a child's welfare is best served by having reasonable access to both parents.
+This presumption applies unless exceptional circumstances demonstrate otherwise.

 Local Authorities and Other Bodies

 The bill extends this presumption to local authorities and other bodies involved in a child's upbringing.
-Failure to act according to this presumption constitutes a criminal offense, with penalties to be set by the Secretary of State through statutory instrument.
+It mandates that these bodies prioritize a child's welfare and act under the same presumption of contact with both parents unless exceptional circumstances exist.
+Failure to comply becomes a criminal offense, with the Secretary of State empowered to set penalties.

 Government Spending